Mississippi capital: Water everywhere, not a drop to drink

 People are also reading…

-Mississippi Gov. Tate Reeves said late Monday that he’s declaring a state of emergency for Jackson's water system.
+Mississippi Gov. Tate Reeves said late Monday that he’s declaring a state of emergency for Jackson's water system, and he issued the proclamation Tuesday.
 He said the state will try to help resolve problems by hiring contractors to work at the treatment plant.

 Low water pressure left some people unable to take showers or flush toilets and officials said the low pressure caused concern for firefighting.
 Those who did have water flowing from the tap were told to boil it to kill bacteria that could make them sick.